-All-new Seat Leon to offer hybrid power and increased tech
+All-new Seat Leon to offer hybrid power, increased tech and better value

 The Leon has been a cornerstone of the Seat range since 1999, achieving over two millions sales since launch, and in 2019 was one of Leasing.com’s most popular cars of the year.
 By introducing a variety of engines with this new model – including petrol, diesel, mild-hybrid, and plug-in hybrid – Seat hope to increase the already wide appeal of the Leon.

 Available in estate and five-door hatchback form, the MK4 Seat Leon is based on the VW Group’s advanced MQB Evo platform.
 This has provided the model with an increased wheelbase (+50mm) and overall length of the five-door (+86mm) and Estate (+93mm) over the outgoing model, adding extra occupant space and luggage capacity.

 A new exterior and interior design further gives the car greater presence and increased aerodynamics.
 The bonnet is slightly longer while the A-pillars have been moved rearwards to further elongate its proportions.

 Things change even more at the rear, with full LED headlamps, coast-to-coast rear lamps and wraparound ambient lights highlighting Seat’s increased emphasis on technology.

 This, of course, is evidenced in greater detail on the inside.
 The Leon is fully connected to the cloud, with state-of-the-art driving assistance systems and in-car connectivity, including Apple CarPlay, giving the car increased functionality.
 Seat are also introducing Seat Connect, a new smartphone app which allows drivers remote access to a range of vehicle functions.